jamwaffles/jamwaffles.github.io/_posts/2016-04-26-rust-logentries-docker.md

 ---
 layout: post
-title:  "Parsing Logentries output safely using Rust (part 1)"
+title:  "Parsing Logentries output safely using Rust"
 date:   2016-04-26 10:14:03
 categories: rust
 <!-- image: huanyang-header-2.jpg -->
 ---

 I'm fascinated by Rust for it's safety and speed, but also because it's simple to write low level code in what feels like a high level language.
 To that end, I've been working on a small Rust project at [TotallyMoney.com](http://www.totallymoney.com) (where I work) for the last week or so to see if it's viable for production use.
 It's a simple service that polls a [Logentries](https://logentries.com) endpoint for JSON, parses it and saves some values in a Postgres database.
 It's not a very complicated task, but I saw this as a good opportunity to try Rust in a production-ish role.
-For this series of articles I want to walk through writing the service and deploying it to production using Docker.

-- Part 1 - Fetching and parsing Logentries data
-- Part 2 - (coming soon) Saving data to the database
-- Part 3 - (coming soon) Deployment using Docker

 > Note: I could very well have written this in NodeJS like the rest of the app it fits into, but I wanted to learn Rust a little better.
 The memory safety of Rust is somewhat lost on this task but it's interesting how the language handles errors and optional types.
 Read on for more.